Why You Should Care About PageSpeed

 Because Google considers this to be very important while ranking your website

-Although you can see that this page loads in 5.30 seconds the vital part of the page is above the fold, this is why the score ranks so good.
-Above the fold loads quickly as the remaining lower portion loads without noticing.
+Although you can see that this page loads in 5.30 seconds, the vital part of the page is above the fold; this is why the score ranks so well.
+Above-the-fold loads quickly as the remaining lower portion loads without noticing.

-If you could see the lower area of your site, Below the fold at the same time, you wouldn’t see much more than the raw text and no photos.
-We add code to the place that only triggers content to load if its within the browser window.
-It allows a page with large amounts of material or photos do not load everything on the page, just what you see.
+If you could see the lower area of your site, Below the fold, at the same time, you wouldn’t see much more than the raw text and no photos.
+We add code to the place that only triggers content to load if it’s within the browser window.
+It allows a page with large amounts of material or photos to not load everything on the page, just what you see.
 It alone will push your score 10-15 points up.

 PageSpeed Tools

-The first thing you need to do before you increase the page speed of your site is to check its load time using one of the site speed tools below.
-Checking from different locations might give you different results, which is why all speed tools may not give you identical results.
-Therefore, it is better to try out a couple of the tools to get an average time, without relying on just one.
+The first thing you need to do before you increase your site’s page speed is to check its load time using one of the site speed tools below.
+Checking from different locations might give you different results, so all speed tools may not give identical results.
+Therefore, it is better to try out a couple of the tools to get an average time without relying on just one.

 Google PageSpeed Insights

 This tool helps you to measure the performance of your website on desktop devices as well as mobile devices.
-A PageSpeed score of 85 or more should tell you that your page has been performing exceptionally well.
-Since network connection affects the site speed, this tool tests only those aspects of your page that are network-independent namely the server configuration, JavaScript, CSS and the HTML structure of your page.
-If you have a low scoring site, it will show up in red.
-To get in the orange color, you need to have a score of 65 or more.
+A PageSpeed score of 85 or more should tell you that your page has performed exceptionally well.
+Since network connection affects the site speed, this tool tests only those aspects of your page that are network-independent, namely the server configuration, JavaScript, CSS, and the HTML structure of your page.
+If you have a low-scoring site, it will show up in red.
+You need to score 65 or more to get the orange color.

 Pingdom Tools

 Apart from providing you with the load time of your website, Pingdom also gives you a performance grade that it calculates based on various factors.
-It monitors your site continuously, checking its speed, uptime, and performance at a nominal charge per month.
+It monitors your site continuously, checking its speed, uptime, and performance at a nominal monthly charge.

 Yslow

 Yslow is a free tool that you can use to find out the performance grade of any website that you may visit.
 It has about twenty performance grades that it applies to rate sites.
-Also, you can even take advantage of some free advice on how to improve the performance and speed of your website.
-You will love the way this tool breaks down the details.
+Also, you can even take advantage of some free advice on improving your website’s performance and speed.
+You will love how this tool breaks down the details.

 Plugins for PageSpeed Speed